DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 - 93.5% of candidates with unsubmitted applications had not completed the references section
 - 2,011 candidates with unsubmitted applications only had the references left to complete
-- 49.4% of candidates with only references left to complete had not entered any reference details
+- 49.4% of candidates who had only references left to complete had not entered any reference details
-- 46.2% of candidates with only references left to complete were waiting for a response for at least one reference
+- 46.2% of candidates who had only references left to complete and had requested references were waiting for a response for at least one reference

 We also found that 73.3% of candidates who had not requested references were over 25, but only 68.8% of the total candidates were over 25.
 This suggests that getting references may be more of an obstacle to candidates changing career.